sszn4kevo/sszn4kevo/README.md

 👋 Hi there!
-🎓 Self-taught programmer
+⚡ Electrician by trade
-💻 HTML & CSS enthusiast
+🎓 Self-taught programmer | 💻 Curious about how the web works 💻 HTML & CSS enthusiast
 Currently 🌱 Learning JavaScript
-⚡ Electrician by trade | 💻 Curious about how the web works | 🌱 Always learning and coding
+🌱 Always learning and coding

 <!--
 **sszn4kevo/sszn4kevo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.